Nitrokey/nitrokey-start-firmware/doc/gnuk-keytocard-noremoval.rst

   $

 All keys are imported to Gnuk Token now.
-Still, secret keys are available on PC.
+Still, secret keys are available on PC, too.